richmahn/en_tn/eph/01/intro.md

 ##### "I pray" #####

-This chapter is structured loosely as a prayer, but it is not a typical prayer.
-This is a unique "prayer" where Paul is not just talking to God.
-He is also giving written instructions to the church in Ephesus.
+Paul structures part of this chapter like a prayer of praise to God.
+But Paul is not just talking to God.
+He is teaching the church in Ephesus.
+He also tells the Ephesians how he is praying for them.

 #### Special concepts in this chapter ####

 ##### Predestination #####
 Many scholars believe this chapter teaches on a subject known as "predestination."
 This is related to the biblical concept of "predestine."
-Some scholars take this to indicate that God has chosen some to be eternally saved before the foundation of the world.
-Since this is a source of theological diversity, extra care should be taken in translation, especially with regards to elements of causation in this chapter.
+Some scholars take this to indicate that God has, from before the foundation of the world, chosen some people to eternally save.
+Christians have different views on what the Bible teaches on this subject.
+So translators need to take extra care when translating this chapter, especially with regards to elements of causation.
 (See: [[rc://en/tw/dict/bible/kt/predestine]])

 ## Links: ##